BongoSort/HotStone_Bak/TestList.md

 * **OK** Does not allow hero to use its power twice
 * **OK** Findus Hero is Baby
 * **OK** Peddersens Hero is Baby
-* When it becomes a Players turn, and the player have not used its Hero Power yet, the players hero should be active.
+* **OK** When it becomes a Players turn, and the player have not used its Hero Power yet, the players hero should be active.
 * **OK** When player in turn uses power, then hero becomes inactive
 * **OK** Peddersen in inactive when not in turn
 * **OK** when Findus is in turn, then findus hero is active.